Search This Blog

 A brief overview of Professor Hoffmann’s writings on card games (apart from his card-game rule-booklets)

+[This post speaks as of July 23, 2011.
+On March 28, 2020, I added two sentences (in boldface).]
 Professor Hoffmann’s non-Goodall writings on card games present a rather convoluted situation.
 Below I will draw a sketchy picture.
-Professor Hoffmann’s The Modern Hoyle (published by Warne, first edition dated 1887) is, as I understand it, a revision of an earlier work … Continue reading
+Professor Hoffmann’s The Modern … Continue reading

 The cover designs of many of Goodall’s card-game rule-booklets are often extremely complex, and it would have been quite straightforward for an artist to place his (or her, but I don’t know of any female artists employed by Goodall) initials … Continue reading

 I said “1892,” in the above title, because that is the date that Jessel gives for Foster’s Pocket Guide to Modern Whist, by R.F.
 Foster.
 Jessel also designates the work as 16mo, but I think it was probably basically the … Continue reading

 I imagine that Professor Hoffmann’s card-game rule-booklet entitled Five Hundred is one of the scarcer booklets by Hoffmann.
 The Bodleian Library gives the year 1908 for that title, so that year presumably appeared on the title page, and it seems … Continue reading

 Further comments on Professor Hoffmann’s “Progressive Whist, Hearts, & Euchre,” , and related works